jmscott/work/README.md

 ##  Tarballable Packages

 ### rasql
-	Rest API for SQL ld a simple REST server by parsing PostgreSQL query files-
+	Rest API for SQL - a simple REST server built by parsing PostgreSQL query files

 ###  pgsnap
 	Snaphot postgresql database and notify the hordes